tshepang/blog/content/life-above-all-2010.md

 categories = ['movies']
 +++

-There is much authenticity and freshness in the treament of poor South African township experience, but there is also a lack of those since the behaviour of some of the people is such that I've never witnessed (or heard of, given the demographics of the setting) as a citizen of that
+There is much authenticity and freshness in the treatment of poor South African township experience, but there is also a lack of those since the behaviour of some of the people is such that I've never witnessed (or heard of, given the demographics of the setting) as a citizen of that